 • How does targeted advertising interact with market power?
 We fully characterize the form and value of consumer- and producer-optimal advertising plans under both ex-ante and ex-post measures of welfare.

-8. `Persuasion and Optimal Stopping’submitted
+9. `Persuasion and Optimal Stopping’

 (with Sivakorn Sanguanmoo & Weijie Zhong; latest draft: Dec 24)